ballerina-attic/sonarqube-github-integration/README.md

 ## What you'll build

-Let's consider a sample scenario to understand how you can use ballerina connectors.
-The following scenario specifies how sonarqube and ballerina github connectors can be used to get a summary of the test line converage of all repositories in a specific organization.
-In GitHub, there are numerous organizations, which have a collection of repositories relevant to various projects, and sonaqube contains the details regarding those projects; such as test line coverage, code duplications and bugs.
+Let's consider a sample scenario where a user requires to get the test line coverage of all the repositories in the organization `wso2`.
+This guide specifies how sonarqube and ballerina github connectors can be used to get a summary of the test line coverage of all repositories in the `wso2` organization.

+In GitHub, there are numerous organizations, which have a collection of repositories relevant to various projects, and Sonaqube contains the details regarding those projects; such as test line coverage, code duplications and bugs.

+Therefore we need obtain the list of repositories in `wso2` from GitHub and then send the repository list to Sonarqube to obtain the line coverage of each of the repositories.

 The test line coverage of a repository is a significant metric that project leads require in order to get an overall understanding of the test coverage in the project.

 ![GitHub-Sonarqube_Integration](GitHub-SonQube.svg)